1995 Ford Mondeo Mk1 review: Retro Road Test

 The late Richard Parry-Jones, the man who would develop the original Ford Focus into arguably the best-handling C-segment car ever, was appointed as chief engineer for the Mondeo.
 He had the challenge of making it better than a Honda Accord or Nissan Primera – both class-leading in terms of dynamics at the time.
 And what a commendable job he and his ‘drive team’ did.

 Although Ford firmed up the Mondeo for Europe, it certainly feels on the softer side today.
-It wafts over bumps in a way that middle-management company car drivers can but dream of now – helped, no doubt, by its modest 14-inch wheels.
+It wafts over bumps in a way that middle-management company car drivers can can only dream of now – helped, no doubt, by its modest 14-inch wheels.
 Negotiate bends with any sort of gusto and it’ll lean in a way that newer cars just don’t, but don’t let that fool you – it’ll grip and grip, while providing this brilliant thing called ‘feedback’ though the steering wheel.
 That’s something we no longer take for granted.

 Power in Ford UK’s heritage car comes from the popular four-cylinder 1.8-litre petrol Zetec engine, produced at the firm’s plant in Bridgend.
 It’s a likeable motor, especially combined with the five-speed manual gearbox, and keen to chase the entire rev-range.
 Officially it’ll hit 60mph in 10.5 seconds and is capable of 121mph.
 Not quick by today’s standards, but neither is it going to be left behind.